 After the exchange suddenly closed in April, Faruk Fatih Ozer (the founder of Thodex), fled to Albania in the same year.
 He allegedly had two billion dollars worth of customer funds.
 They were able to escape with their 400,000 customer base.

 Recently, enough investors have flocked to the Squid token to increase its value from 628.33 USD to 2,856.65 US Dollars in just 10 minutes.
 Shortly thereafter, prices dropped to 0.0007 USD.
-Individuals were left staring at an empty site with no leads about the token’s developers after the commotion subsided.
+After the commotion subsided, individuals were left staring at an empty site with no leads about the token’s developers.

 How to Avoid Crypto Rug Pulls